LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 ========

 Messages allows us to ask an object to prove a goal and must always match a declared predicate within the scope of the *sender* object.
-Note that message sending is only the same as calling an object predicate if the object does not inherit (or import) predicate definitions from other objects (or categories).
-Otherwise, the predicate definition that will be executed may depend on the relations between the object and with its imported categories and its ancestor objects (if any).
+Note that sending a message is fundamentally different from calling a predicate.
+When calling a predicate, the caller decides implicitly which predicate definition will be executed.
+When sending a message, it is the receiving object, not the sender, that decides which predicate definition (if any) will be called to answer the message.
+The predicate definition that is actually used to answer a message depends on the relations between the object and its imported categories and ancestor objects (if any).
 See the :ref:`inheritance_inheritance` section for details on the predicate declaration and predicate definition lookup procedures.

 When a message corresponds to a :term:`meta-predicate`, the meta-arguments are always called in the context of the object (or category) sending the